NIVANorge/Mobius2/docs/index.md

 ![Catchment](img/catchment_3d_plot.png)

 Figure: Example of a Mobius2 model application at the [Vannsjø-Moss watershed](https://en.wikipedia.org/wiki/Vansj%C3%B8).
 The drainage basin of the river is delineated into subcatchments (light green) and lakes (dark blue).
 The outlet is connected to a fjord basin (purple).
-The subcatchments are subdivided into land use, shown in one of the subcatchments with urban (red), agricultural (yellow), semi-natural (green).
+The subcatchments are subdivided into land use, shown in one of the subcatchments with urban (red), agricultural (yellow) and semi-natural (green).
 (The visualization is not a part of Mobius2, it was created using [pygmt](https://www.pygmt.org/latest/) and [OpenStreetMap](https://www.openstreetmap.org/copyright) - © OpenStreetMap providers).

 ## Support infrastructure